GUNNAR NORDSTROM GALLERY

 space

-An art dealer for 20 years, I have been dedicated to helping clients realize and meet their art collecting goals, while encouraging and shaping young artist’s careers.
+As an art dealer since 1982, I have been dedicated to helping clients realize and meet their art collecting goals and at the same time, encouraging and shaping young artist’s careers.
 I strive to educate every new collector by assisting them in developing their own aesthetic sensibilities and identifying personal direction of artistic interests.
-During these past 20 years, I have built a reputation of integrity and have always been driven to offer works of art that have authenticity, good value and aesthetic appeal.
-It is of great importance to me to see my clients happy and fulfilled with each purchase and I encourage every collector to utilize my resources in making the correct decision for themselves. ~ Gunnar Nordstrom
+During these past 37 years, I have built a reputation of integrity and have always been driven to offer works of art that have authenticity, good value and aesthetic appeal.
+It is of great importance to me to see my clients happy and fulfilled with each purchase and I encourage every collector to utilize my resources in making the correct decision for their collection ~ Gunnar Nordstrom

 top